holmes2136/LineBotKit/README.md

 # LineBotKit

 ### Summary :
-Provide function which integrate with Line Messaging api
+Provide functions which integrate with Line Messaging api

 #### Pre-prepare
 Developer need to apply line api token first , you can go to the following link :